 - Interest can be paid while in school or it can accumulate and be capitalized at the time of repayment.

 - First-time borrowers who have been offered a Direct Unsubsidized Loan need to complete a Master Promissory Note (MPN).

 - First-time loan borrowers must also complete entrance loan counseling before any loan proceeds can be disbursed.

 - Effective Fall 2021, an Annual Student Loan Acknowledgement must be completed once each academic year by any borrower requesting Federal Direct Loan funds.

 - Repayment begins 6 months after the borrower graduates, leaves school, or drops below half-time status.

 - Repayment may be deferred or modified under certain conditions.
 There are several repayment plans.

 Find additional information on Federal Direct Loans at the U.S. Department of Education website.

 Interest Rates and Origination Fees

-Interest rates will vary depending on the date of disbursement and type of loan a student borrows.
+Interest rates depend on the loan type, whether the borrower is an undergraduate or graduate student, and the first disbursement date of the loan.
 Origination fees of approximately 1% are deducted from the total amount of the loan.
-Please click here for most recent information on interest rates and origination fees.
+Please click here for the most recent information on interest rates and origination fees.